02 · Embedded CIO

 Three situations where this fits.

-You lost your CIO, a full-time hire is months out, and the portfolio of in-flight initiatives needs someone senior at the wheel.
-We step in to keep the work moving, run the steering committees, and hand a healthy organization to your next leader.
+You lost your CIO, a full-time hire is months out, and a portfolio of in-flight initiatives needs someone senior at the wheel.
+We keep the work moving, run the steering committees, and hand a healthy organization to your next leader.

 Technology worked when the company was fifty people.
-At two-fifty it is friction.
+At two-fifty it's friction.
 You need a senior operator to set direction, modernize where it matters, and build the in-house capability that comes next, without empire-building.

 Diligence flagged tech debt or a fragmented stack.
 The value-creation plan needs an embedded CIO to execute on consolidation, migration, or transformation.
 We integrate with the deal team and the operating team.